lauren-homan/reproducible-research_homework/README.md

 For the transformation, we must log-transform both V and L such that **$`log(V) = {\alpha}log(L)+\beta`$**

-This will then enable us to apply a linear model, using the code below
+This will then enable us to apply a linear model, as demonstrated in the code below:

 ```
 viral_clean <- viral_clean %>%